The Interview Series For Entrepreneurs

 A Message To PR Firms & Those Wanting To Be On This Podcast:

 I don’t accept unsolicited requests to be on my podcast.
-The only way you will appear on my podcast is if:
+The only way to appear on my podcast is if:

 (2) someone that’s been on the podcast suggests I reach out.